vfarah-if/ReviteExercise/README.md

     ![Jest Test](docs/assets/jest-test.png)

   # React JS Full Course 2024

+- Start by getting a **10 minute introduction** to build up a skeleton of what you will do here https://www.youtube.com/watch?v=s2skans2dP4 which can lead onto the 40 minute one in more detail

-  Go through full video doing some of the work using this template and taking in some of the cool bits - https://www.youtube.com/watch?v=lAFbKzO-fss
+- Go through full video doing some of the work using this template and taking in some of the cool bits - https://www.youtube.com/watch?v=lAFbKzO-fss

   ## Final Thoughts